 There are a few recipes I feel everyone should have in their recipe box.
-The first one is a really good chocolate chip cookie recipe and the second one is a good brownie recipe.
+The first one is a really good chocolate chip cookie recipe and the second one is a simple brownie recipe.
 Not just any brownie recipe though, but a super chocolatey, fudgy, and dense one.

 You only need one bowl, 7 ingredients (including the vanilla extract and salt!), and about 10 minutes to prepare these brownies.
 You don’t even need a mixer or anything fancy to make them either.
 It really doesn’t get much easier than that!

 This easy brownie recipe is made using cocoa powder rather than melted chocolate.
 But don’t worry, these still turn out perfectly fudgy every time!
 Here’s what we’ll be using to make this simple brownie recipe: